 After fighting with the II Polish Corps in Italy during World War II, Wojtek arrived at Winfield Camp, near Hutton in Berwickshire on October 26th 1946, together with the 22nd Company of soldiers.
 He was the Company mascot.

-Over tea and cake, Aileen told me about her book “Wojtek the Bear” which was inspired by her own visits as a little girl to Wojtek, then in Edinburgh Zoo.
+Over tea and cake, Aileen told me about her book “Wojtek the Bear” which was inspired by visits as a little girl to Wojtek, then in Edinburgh Zoo.
 She vividly recalls the stories of ex-servicemen and local people who knew him when he was stationed at Winfield Camp.
-The book was written, with great passion, in order to raise money to commemorate Wojtek with a statue.
+The book was written with great passion, in order to raise money to commemorate Wojtek with a statue.

 Wojtek the soldier bear

 Born in the Zagros mountains in Persia (now Iran) in 1942, Wojtek the bear-cub was bought from a half starved local boy who had put him in a sac after the bear’s mother had been killed by hunters.
 A group of Polish soldiers, recently released from Russian labour camps, were travelling across the region towards Palestine to continue their training.
 They exchanged food with the boy for the bear and then fed him milk from a bottle with a rag as a teat.
 Their commanding officer realised Wojtek was a soothing influence on the men and women in his command.
-All were suffering from the ill treatment they had received in Russian labour camps.
+All were suffering from the ill treatment they had received in the Russian labour camps.
 As Wojtek grew, he was soon playing tag and having wrestling matches with the men.
 He would eat and drink sitting upright with the men, and for him they were, quite simply his family.
 Beer from a mug or bottle was his favourite drink and on more than one occasion he raided the stores looking for sweet treats.
 He also wanted to smoke cigarettes like his companions, insisting they were lit first before swallowing them whole.
 In order to stay with the troops and be transported to Europe with them, Wojtek had to be enlisted with a rank and number, becoming Private Wojtek and getting his own soldier rations.
-His moment of glory came during the battle of Monte Cassino when he carried ammunition for his comrades.
+His moment of glory came during the battle of Monte Cassino in 1944 when he carried ammunition for his colleagues.

 Did he really carry ammunition?

-It’s not just a tale, embellished by soldiers in the telling.
+It’s not just a story, embellished by soldiers in the telling.
 There are several witnesses from other units who saw him doing this dangerous job.
 The 22nd company was one of the artillery units tasked with delivering ammunition to the forward positions of the battle, driving up hairpin bends in the dark to avoid detection, then unloading the lorries before returning for more as quickly as possible.
-The deafening explosions frightened Wojtek at first, but one day standing upright he held out his front paws and started carrying the shells, as if it was the easiest thing in the world, never dropping one.
+The deafening explosions frightened Wojtek at first, but one day standing upright he held out his front paws and started carrying the shells as if it was the easiest thing in the world, never dropping one.
 His heroics during the battle earned the company a special military badge featuring Wojtek carrying shells.

 Aileen’s grandfather Jim, who was in the British Army during the war, trained the Polish troops to get them ready for battle and met Wojtek during his time in Palestine.
 When he returned home, he visited the camp and played with Wojtek, as did all the local children who were allowed to sit on his back.
 Although a lot of the time Wojtek was free to roam the camp, he was tied up at night and had a cuff of bells on his leg so the soldiers knew where he was at any time.
 Wojtek despite his strength could be a very gentle bear, playing with a beetle for hours on end though he also enjoyed stalking and frightening sheep.
 He attended local dances with the soldiers, sitting upright and swaying to the music and loved to touch and nuzzle people.